-- 760 Significant locations of operations in this context means where the organization has its activities. - 761 Under these locations, there is a larger proportion of workers.
-In addition, the organization should - 762 consider including locations with specific impacts related to social protection coverage.
-For instance, - 763 the lack of public social protection programs in certain countries.
+- Significant locations of operations in this context means where the organization has its activities.

+Under these locations, there is a larger proportion of workers.
+In addition, the organization should - 767 Consider these locations, there is a larger proportion of workers.
+In addition, the organization should refer to social protection coverage.
+For instance, - the lack of public social protection programs in certain countries.

-764 Guidance to REWO 6-f
+770 Guidance to REWO 6-f